AndrewHakmi/Nexus/Reading-Group.md

 ## FAQ

 - ***I'm an author can I present a paper?***
     Yes!
 We would love to encourage people showing off their research in the community.
-Send a DM to `@samdcbu` on Discord and they'll get you put on the schedule.
+Send a DM to `@samdcbu#2399` on Discord and they'll get you put on the schedule.

 - ***I want to go over x paper what should I do with it?***